 - Check On Dental Restorations: If you currently possess restorations such as implants or crowns, we routinely check those to ensure that they’re in good condition.

-- Oral Cancer Screenings: Dr. Diane W. Sherman will check the soft tissues around your mouth and neck areas for signs of oral cancer.
+- Oral Cancer Screenings: Dr. Sherman will check the soft tissues around your mouth and neck areas for signs of oral cancer.
 These can often show up as benign symptoms that can quickly worsen, if not treated immediately.

 The Importance Of Oral Cancer Screenings